Justin-Wt/My-Rpg-game-project--py/README.md

 Built by a student who got bored during holidays and accidentally made a game.
 # 🎯 How to run the game
+- download the playable game
+- extract the game
+- open the Main.py
+- run the code